Alleinx/Notes/Python/Book_Learning_python/effective_python/effective_python.md

 - **The use of keyword-only arguments:**
     - If the function contains ```*arg```, don't need to use keyword-only argument.
         -  e.g. ```print(*object, sep=' ', ...)```.
+    - If the args contains an iterable obj, use keyword-only argument.
+        - Try to avoid putting normal positional arg with an iterable arg into the same function.

     - If the function has multiple form, like ```max(iterable), max(arg1, arg2,...)```, then use the keyword-only argument to prevent mis-using.
         - That's why ```max(iterable, *[, key, default])```.